Miscovich emeralds hoax: Discovery

 While in Key West in January 2010, Miscovich purchased a map for $500 and a shard of pottery from a man named Mark Cunningham (later revealed to have done work for him in Pennsylvania).
 The map led him and Elchlepp to a nondescript location off the Florida coast.
 The site was about forty miles off the coast of Key West in international waters.
 While nothing was found at the coordinates marked on the map, Miscovich suggested that the two widen their search.

 At a location about a mile from the marked site Miscovich and Elchlepp found, among other relics, what they claimed to be hundreds of uncut emeralds scattered on the seabed.
 According to Miscovich's account of the "find", he picked emeralds off the sea floor "like cherries on a cherry tree."
 The water in the area was only 55 feet deep.
 Though the seafloor was covered with debris from old and modern shipwrecks, no vessel could be seen in the general vicinity of the find.
 Miscovich and Elchlepp immediately began recovering the emeralds.
 The total haul amounted to 154 pounds of emeralds, a find that was potentially worth millions of dollars.

 Miscovich immediately began to look for a way to market the emeralds.
 He reached out to his younger brother Scott, who in turn contacted several friends of his that worked in finance.
 With help, Miscovich paid a retainer to set up a company - Emerald Reef, LLC - with which to fund the recovery of the emeralds.
 One of the company's first major purchases was to acquire a 115-foot dinner-cruise boat for $700,000; this ship was then outfitted to act as a proper salvage ship.
-Miscovich claimed that the ship could bring in between 10-20 million dollars worth of emeralds per trip.
+Miscovich claimed that the ship could bring in between 10 and 20 million dollars' worth of emeralds per trip.
 The first emeralds that Miscovich recovered were shown to a gemologist from the Smithsonian Institution and an appraiser from Christie's Auctions; both concluded that the gems were not suitable for jewelry, but that they were from the Muzo region of Colombia — a locale renowned for its emeralds.